Dipper Pines

-Mason "Dipper" Pines is a fictional character and one of the two lead characters in the Disney Channel animated series Gravity Falls.
+Mason "Dipper" Pines is a fictional character and one of the two protagonists of the Disney Channel/Disney XD animated series Gravity Falls.
 The character is voiced by Jason Ritter, and is loosely based on the childhood of series creator Alex Hirsch.
-Dipper appears in all the episodes of Gravity Falls alongside Mabel Pines, his twin sister.
-Beside his presence in the main series, he appears in the Gravity Falls mini-series titled "Dipper's Guide to the Unexplained" and the shorts "Fixin' it with Soos" and "Mabel's Guide to Life".
+Beside his presence in the main series, he appears in the Gravity Falls mini-series "Dipper's Guide to the Unexplained", "Fixin' it with Soos", and "Mabel's Guide to Life", as well as the books Gravity Falls: Lost Legends and The Book of Bill.

-Two alternate reality versions of Dipper are featured in Rick and Morty media and Gravity Falls: Lost Legends: Mortipper Pines–Smith, a composite character of Dipper and Morty Smith, and Mabipper Pines, a combined version of Dipper and Mabel, with the former character featuring in the Rick and Morty episodes "Close Rick-counters of the Rick Kind" and "The Ricklantis Mixup", and as a playable character in the video game Pocket Mortys.

 Background

-The characters of Dipper and his sister Mabel are inspired by the childhood series creator Alex Hirsch and his own twin sister, Ariel Hirsch.
+The characters of Dipper and his sister Mabel are inspired by the childhood of series creator Alex Hirsch and his own twin sister, Ariel Hirsch.
 As a character, Dipper has been critically well received.
 He appears in various Gravity Falls merchandise, such as on clothing and in video games.

-The shows creator Alex Hirsch has stated, occasionally while Dipper is smart, he is still a kid.
+The show's creator Alex Hirsch has stated, occasionally while Dipper is smart, he is still a kid.
 In a 2013 Reddit AMA, Hirsch stated that:

-"Dipper's smart but he's not a 'WALKING CALCULATOR'.
+"Dipper's smart, but he's not a 'walking calculator'.
 There's a lot of kid shows featuring a character who is 'the brains.'
-Dipper is better academically than Mabel, but he's also able to laugh at himself.
+Dipper is better academically & mathematically than Mabel, but he's also able to laugh at himself.
 He's a real kid.
 He has insecurities.
 He has things that he loves.
 I try not to pigeonhole these characters into 'ONE TYPE'.
 They lose their humanity if you do that.
 (Secret: Dipper's secretly jealous that Mabel's better socially than he is)."